-All engines to be presented for sealing and should an engine require repair or replacement then that engine is to be presented with replacement parts to scrutineering for sealing prior to racing

-The original engine as supplied by the OEM 510 4WD manufacturer must not be tampered with in any manner including the red cowling supplied for Australian identification.
+The original engine as supplied by the OEM 510 4WD manufacturer must not be tampered with in any manner.

-All engines must be presented with an engine seal with serial number at scrutineering

 **Optional alloy (A)small engine mount and (B)lay shaft mount can be used:

 Part Number: 06485/01 in place of OEM supplied plastic mount.